SaraAlert/SaraAlert/README.md

 **Deployment**

-Before any of the following commands, export the image you're working with.
+Before any of the following commands, export the images you're working with.
 For the staging environment, the tag is assumed to be `latest`.
-Example for a locally built image (you will likely need to update this to point to your registry!): `export SARA_ALERT_IMAGE=sara-alert`
+Example for a locally built image (you will likely need to update this to point to your registry!): `export SARA_ALERT_IMAGE=sara-alert` and `export NGINX_IMAGE=sara-alert-nginx`.

 * `/usr/local/bin/docker-compose -f docker-compose.yml -f docker-compose.prod.yml pull`
 * `/usr/local/bin/docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --remove-orphan`